-They freeze well and you don’t need to worry about defrosting them, you can simply fry them gently from frozen until cooked through, making them handy little things.
+These curried chickpea burgers freeze well and you don’t need to worry about defrosting them.
+You can simply fry them gently from frozen until cooked through, making them handy little things.

 Begin by peeling the onion and carrots and then finely grating, either by hand or using a food processor.
 Heat one tablespoon of the oil in a large frying pan and then gently fry the onion and carrots until softened – approximately 10 minutes.